-Chapter Thirteen
+Chapter Thirteen:

-Endeavor diligently to make the right use of all means appointed in the Word of God for the obtaining and practicing holiness only in this way of believing in Christ and walking in Him, according to your new state by faith.
+Endeavour diligently to make the right use of all means appointed in the Word of God for the obtaining and practicing holiness only in this way of believing in Christ and walking in Him, according to your new state by faith.

-This might have been added to the instructions in the explication of the former direction, because its use is the same - to guide us in the mysterious manner of practicing holiness in Christ by the life of faith, but the weight and comprehensiveness of it makes it worthy to be treated of by itself, as a distinct direction.
-Two things are observable in it.

-13.1.
-First, that though all holiness be effectually attained by the life of faith in Christ, yet the use of any means appointed in the Word for attaining and promoting holiness is not hereby made void, but rather established.
-This is needful to be observed against the pride and ignorance of some carnal gospellers who, being puffed up with a conceit of their feigned faith, imagine themselves to be in such a state of perfection that they are above all ordinances except singing, 'Hallelujahs'; and also against the Papists, that run into the contrary extreme by heaping together a multitude of means of holiness, which God never commanded, neither ever came they into His heart, and that slander the Protestant doctrine of faith and free grace, as if it tended to destroy all diligent use of the means of holiness and salvation, and to breed up a company of lazy Solifidians (i.e. adherents of the doctrine of sola fide).
-We do indeed assert and profess that 'A true and lively faith in Christ is alone sufficient and effectual, through the grace of God, to receive Christ and all His fullness, so far as is necessary in this life, for our justification, sanctification and eternal salvation,' but yet we also assert and profess that 'Several means are appointed of God for the begetting, maintaining and increasing this faith, and the acting and exercising it, in order to the attainment of its end; and that these means are to be used diligently,' which are mentioned in the sequel.

-True believers find by experience that their faith needs such helps, and they that think themselves above any need of them do reject the counsel of God against themselves, like to those proud Pharisees and lawyers that thought it a thing beneath them and refused to be baptized by John (Luke 7:30).
-Yet we account no means necessary or lawful to be used for the attainment of holiness, besides those that are appointed by God in His Word.
-We know that holiness is a part of our salvation and, therefore, they that think men may, or can invent any means effectual for the attainment of it do ascribe their salvation partly to men, and rob God of His glory in being our only Saviour; and they do thereby plainly show that though they 'draw nigh unto God with their mouth, and honor Him with their lips, yet their hearts are far from Him.
-And in vain do they worship Him, teaching for doctrines the commandments of men' (Matt.
-15:7-9).
+THis might have been added to the Instructions in the Explication of the former Direction, because its Use is the same to guide us in the mysterious manner of practicing Holiness in Christ, by the life of Faith; but the weight and comprehensiveness of it, maketh it worthy to be treated of by itself, as a distinct Direction.
+Two things are observable in it: First, That though all Holiness be effectually attained unto by the life of Faith in Christ, yet the use of any means appointed in the Word for attaining and promoting Holiness, is not hereby made void, but rather established.
+This is needful to be observed against the Pride and Ignorance of some carnal Gospellers, that being puffed up with a Conceit of their feigned Faith, imagine themselves to be in such a state of Perfection, that they are above all singing Hallelujahs: also Ordinances, except And against the Papists that run into the contrary Extream, by heaping together a multiude of means of Holiness which God never commanded, neither ever came they into his Heart; and that Slander the Protestant Doctrine of Faith and Free Grace, as if it tended to destroy all diligent use of the means of Holiness and Salvation, and to breed up a company of lazy Solifidians.
+We do indeed assert and profess that a true and lively Faith in Christ, is alone sufficient and effectual through the Grace of God, to receive Christ and all his Fulness, so far as is necessary in this Life for our Justification, Sanctification and eternal Salvation: But yet we also assert and profess, that several means are appointed of God, for the Begetting, Maintaining and Increasing of this Faith, and the Acting and Exercising of it, in order to the attainment of its End; and that these means are to be used diligently which are mentioned in the Sequel.
+True Believers find by Experience, that their Faith needeth such Helps, and they that think themselves above any need of them, do reject the Counsel of God against themselves, like to those Prond Pharisees and Lawyers, that thought it a thing beneath them, and refused to be baptized of John, Luk.
+7.30. yet we account no means necessary or lawful to be used for the attainment of Holiness, besides they that are appointed by God in his Word.
+We know that Holiness is a Part of our Salvation, and therefore they that think that Men may, or can invent any means effectual for the attainment of it, do ascribe their Salvation partly to Men, and rob God of his Glory, in being our only Savior; and they do thereby plainly show, That though they draw nigh unto God with their mouth and honor him with their lips, yet their hearts are far from him; and in vain do they worship him, teaching for Doctrines, the commandments of men, Mat.
+15.7, 8, 9.